RINEARN/exevalator/README.md

 	result: 4.6

-For more details, see [README for using in Rust](./rust/README.md).
+For more details, see the [README for using in Rust](./rust/README.md).

 <a id="how-to-use-csharp"></a>
 ### How to Use in C#

-In "csharp" folder, the C# implementation version of Exevalator, various example code, and [README for using in C#](./csharp/README.md) are locating.
-Most simple example code is "Example1.cs", which computes the value of a simple expression "1.2 + 3.4" as follows:
+In the "csharp" folder, the C# implementation of Exevalator, various example codes, and a [README for using in C#](./csharp/README.md) are available.
+The simplest example code is "Example1.cs", which computes the value of the expression "1.2 + 3.4" as follows:

 	(in csharp/Example1.cs)